-And as much as monetary authorities make it sound like they are out to protect the public’s interests, this is probably unlikely the genuine cause of their concerns.
+And as much as monetary authorities make it sound as though they are out to protect your interests, this is probably unlikely the genuine cause of their concerns.

 In the world of cryptocurrencies, Bitcoin would then be the standard – like gold.

-It can therefore be considered as the grandfather of cryptos, be seen as the base of all cryptos – rather than one that will be made readily available as standard payment instruments.
-It’s base a foundation-like presence is felt by the gravitational pull and influence it has on the movements of most other altcoins on the block chain.
+Bitcoin can, therefore, be considered as the grandfather of cryptos.
+It’s the base of all cryptos rather than one that will be made readily available as standard payment instruments.

-Bitcoin will probably have another rampant rally and then settle eventually at a price just around or under 10K – a price that would make it a standard as all 21 million of it is mined.
+Bitcoin will probably have another rampant rally and then settle eventually at a price just around or under $5000.